 The agreed-upon PAGES' vision is implemented primarily through community-devised working groups.
 In addition, integrative activities bring together working group members and researchers from the broader environment to collaborate on specific issues.

-Founded in 1991, PAGES is funded by the U.S. and Swiss National Science Foundations, and the National Oceanic and Atmospheric Administration (NOAA).
+Founded in 1991, PAGES is funded by the US and Swiss National Science Foundations, and the National Oceanic and Atmospheric Administration (NOAA).

-It is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.
+PAGES is overseen by a Scientific Steering Committee (SSC) comprised of members chosen to be representative of the major techniques, disciplines and geographic regions that contribute to paleoscience.